Welcome to the Grotto

 The Underground Texas Grotto (UTG) is an Austin-based non-profit that explores caves in Central Texas and beyond, keeping alive traditions from 1951.
 We are the oldest caving organization in Texas and have served as the nexus for cave exploration all over Texas and Mexico for more than fifty years.
 Members range from total beginners to international expedition cavers.
 Any central Texan interested in caves is welcome.
 Learn about our meetings below.

-Location: Austin Public Library, Menchaca Branch, 5500 Menchaca Road, Austin, TX 78745
+Location: Austin Public Library, Menchaca Branch, 5500 Menchaca Rd, Austin, Texas 78745

 Presiding officer Enzo Monfre called the meeting to order at approximately 6:30 pm.